IlIllII/full-stack-fitness/README.md

 I used MongoDB and Express for the back end and I used Vue for the front end.

-For more information, see my Beginning Brawn repos.
+For more information, see my individual Beginning Brawn repos.